jgoizueta/binomial-techniques/README.md

 and then compute the quotient (which may be tricky due to overflow, e.g. on the HP50G)

+### Better algorithms

-To avoid overflow problems while computing with standard precision (IEEE floating point) the techniques of:
+To avoid overflow problems while computing with standard precision (IEEE floating point) better algorihtms can be usde, e.g.:

-Fast and Accurate Computation of Binomial Probabilities by Catherine Loader (2000) can be used.
+Fast and Accurate Computation of Binomial Probabilities by Catherine Loader (2000)

 Some implementation of this and similar algorithms, capable of handling large values of N without extended arithmetic are: